ULL-ESIT-PL/babel-learning/doc/nicolo-howto-talk/README.md

 and the file
 [/src/nicolo-howto-talk/production-example/README.md](/src/nicolo-howto-talk/production-example/README.md) for an input example and the output using the current production plugin (2024).

-Nicolo starts using an editor that resembles asttree explorer, but it is not clear which one he is using.
+Nicolo starts using an editor that resembles https://astexplorer.net, but it is not clear which one he is using.
 I will go with the [AST Explorer](https://astexplorer.net/).

+## manipulateOptions: sending options to the parser

 In the returned object it introduces the [manipulateOptions](https://github.com/ULL-ESIT-PL/babel-learning/blob/main/doc/nicolo-howto-talk/README.md#references-to-manipulateoptions) method that is used to modify the behavior of the parser.
 A plugin could manipulate the parser options using  `manipulateOptions(opts, parserOpts)` and adding plugins to `parserOpts.plugins`.
 Unfortunately, parser plugins are not real plugins: they are just a way to enable syntax features already implemented in the Babel parser.